 Step 7: Sign Off

-Both you and DotActiv are responsible for signing off on the integration.
+Both you and DotActiv are responsible for signing off on the integration process.

 When DotActiv sends you the integration hand-over document, which includes all your mappings, validation reports, configuration settings for your user application, you must read through everything.